Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: On being vigorous

+In this section we prove Theorems \ref{thm:aes} and \ref{thm:fes}.
+We begin by exploring some initial consequences of being vigorous.

 \begin{lem} If $G$ is a subgroup of $\autc$ and $w$ is a word, then $w(G)_\circ \unlhd G$. \end{lem} \begin{proof} Let $w$ be a word in the letters \(x_1, x_2, \ldots , x_j\).
-If \(g_1,g_2, \ldots g_j , \in G\) are supported on \(A\in \Cc\) with \((g_1,g_2, \ldots , g_j)w\neq 1_G\) and \(h\in G\), then \(g_1^h,g_2^h, \ldots , g_j^h\) are supported on \(Ah\) and
+If \(g_1,g_2, \ldots g_j , \in G\) are supported on \(A\in \Cc\) with \(w(g_1,g_2, \ldots , g_j)\neq 1_G\) and \(h\in G\), then \(g_1^h,g_2^h, \ldots , g_j^h\) are supported on \(Ah\) and

 In particular $w[G]_\circ$ is closed under conjugation so the group it generates is normal. \end{proof} \begin{lem} Let $\gamma\in \autc$ be non-trivial.
-There exists a non-empty clopen subset $Y$ of $\C$ with $Y\gamma$ disjoint from $Y$. \end{lem} \begin{proof} Take a small enough proper clopen set around a point which is moved.\end{proof}
+There exists a non-empty clopen subset $Y$ of $\C$ with $Y\gamma$ disjoint from $Y$. \end{lem} \begin{proof}